Opinion | Mitch McConnell’s debt limit game-playing is lunacy, and we should say so

 Pressed on this by Punchbowl News, McConnell offered an invented principle: When Democrats are in the majority, it is solely their responsibility to deal with this.
 “They’re in charge of this government,” McConnell said.

-Of course, Republicans will be creating the need for this to clear a 60 vote threshold by filibustering; Sen. Ted Cruz (R-Tex.) is already threatening exactly this.
+Of course, Republicans will be creating the need for this to clear a 60-vote threshold by filibustering; Sen. Ted Cruz (R-Tex.) is already threatening exactly this.

 One might argue that precisely because Republicans are stooping to such depths, Democrats should indeed dispense with the debt limit by simple majority in the reconciliation process, rather than gamble on whether Republicans really will withhold their votes in the end.